ANLY580/lectures/11-natural-language-understanding/nlu.md

 This is a sort of textual coherence that is not linguistic, per se.

 What is coherence?
-It is something like meaningful or sense.
+It is some sort of meaningfulness in a connected conext.
 That is, the sentences you see are communicating an idea and the thoughts that follow expand upon the main thought.

+Another view of the idea of coherence is the sense we make of things in the world.
+We need very little information to build a narrative around an observation.
+If you observe someone you know stumble, for example, you may quickly imagine an explantion such as "drunk".
+The behavior is now coherent with respect to some idea.

-Coherence inovolves a number of linguistic processes such as tense, referring expressions, world knowledge, etc. But you can also see there are certain cue words that help mark changes between ideas.
+Coherence in language use involves a number of linguistic processes such as tense, referring expressions, world knowledge, etc. But you can also see there are certain cue words that help mark changes between ideas.
 <!-- #endregion -->

 <!-- #region {"slideshow": {"slide_type": "slide"}} -->
 ## Discourse Structure

-- Structure of the sequence of sentences / utterances (linguistic)
+- Structure of the **sequence of sentences / utterances** (linguistic)
-- Structure of intentions (purpose; note the cue words in the example above)
+- Structure of **intentions** (purpose; note the cue words in the example above)
-- Attentional state (what is in focus? new versus old; e.g., "the man" versus "him")
+- **Attentional state** (what is in focus? new versus old; e.g., "the man" versus "him")
 <!-- #endregion -->

 <!-- #region {"slideshow": {"slide_type": "notes"}} -->